Christmas is almost here… After all these years of

 If I am to pick my favorite European country to search for the Christmas spirit – it is going to be Germany.
 This is where you find the best Christmas markets in Europe: Nuremberg, Munich, Dresden, Berlin, Cologne… German-style Christmas Markets or Weihnachtsmärkte are the Europe´s well-known pioneers when it comes to traditional holiday aromas and chilly festive mood.

 Also read: Holiday Mood – Vintage Christmas Playlist

 German Christmas markets and cities over the holiday season – it´s a topic for a separate post, because each and every place there is unique.
 Cold weather (potentially even a snowfall) always add some unforgettable charm to the Christmas street food smells, like grilled Currywurst or fresh-made Gluhwine.

 Although the brightest Christmassy impression from my German memory box is definitely the city of Rothenburg ob der Tauber.
 On the photo below you can see one of the local shops!
 How do you make yourself to leave a place like this anyway?!
 Even one day in Rothenburg ob der Tauber will give you the chance to experience all that makes this town so magical!

 Must-see Christmassy places: Reiterlesmarkt, German Christmas Museum, Käthe Wohlfahrt – Weihnachtsdorf

 3. Vienna / Austria

-Almost every list of European Christmas destinations starts with Vienna.
-And as much as I try to avoid the crowds and go for the less touristic cities, Vienna is a must stop.
-And of course, Prague, Budapest, Paris, Tallin and many other famous capitals look charming over the holiday season.
-However, Vienna is the city, which had impressed me the most.
+Let’s face it – almost every list of European Christmas destinations starts with Vienna.
+As much as I try to avoid crowds and go for the less-touristic cities, Vienna is a must stop.
+There’s just no way around this epic imperial capital.

 4. Lucerne / Switzerland